Graace-Jiang/RLGJ/README.md

 All required datasets, scripts, OpenRefine history files, intermediate outputs, and final outputs are included directly in this GitHub repository.
 No external Box storage is required.

 A lightweight workflow script (`run_workflow.sh`) is included to automate the Python-based portion of the pipeline after the OpenRefine mapping step has been completed.
+We also included the step-by-step guidance for running the script one-by-one if you would like to perform in that way, with the explanation of the output result.

 ### Metadata